OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-05.md

 ## 1 Timothy 5:21

-I solemnly exhort you in the presence of God and of Christ Jesus and of His chosen angels, to maintain these principles without bias, doing nothing in a spirit of partiality.
+I earnestly urge you in the presence of God and of Christ Jesus and of His chosen angels, to uphold these principles without bias, doing nothing in a spirit of partiality.

 ## 1 Timothy 5:22

-Do not lay hands upon anyone too quickly, and thereby share responsibility for the sins of others; keep yourself free from sin.
+Do not hastily lay hands upon anyone and thereby share in the sins of others; keep yourself free from sin.

 ## 1 Timothy 5:23

-Do not go on drinking only water, but use a little wine for the sake of your stomach and your frequent ailments.
+Do not limit yourself to drinking only water, but use a little wine for the sake of your stomach and your frequent ailments.

 ## 1 Timothy 5:24

-The sins of some people are quite evident, going before them to judgment; for others, their sins follow after.
+The sins of some people are quite evident, preceding them to judgment; for others, their sins follow after.

 ## 1 Timothy 5:25

-Likewise also, deeds that are good are quite evident, and those which are otherwise cannot be concealed.
+In the same way, deeds that are good are quite evident, and those which are otherwise cannot be concealed.